Accelerated Rydberg electromagnetically induced transparency quantum memory via shortcuts to adiabaticity: Results and Discussion

 Here, $\Gamma$ and $\Gamma_r$ denote the decay rates of the intermediate state and the Rydberg state, respectively.
 The detailed derivation of these equations, including the incorporation of the CD-induced phase factors, is provided in Appendix~\ref{App:B}.
 The propagation of the probe field $\Omega_p$ through the medium is described by the Maxwell-Schr\"odinger equation (MSE):

 where $c$ is the speed of light in vacuum, $\alpha$ is the optical depth, and $L$ is the length of the medium.
 The above propagation equation is expressed in the collective basis, where the light–matter coupling is enhanced by $\sqrt{N}$.
 A detailed derivation of the MSE in this collective framework is given in the Appendix~\ref{App:C}.
-The DSP field operator can be expressed as $\Psi(z,t) = \cos\theta(z,t)\,\Omega_p(z,t) - \sin\theta(z,t)\,\sqrt{N}\,\rho_{rg}(z,t)$, where the mixing angle $\theta(z,t)$ is defined through $\tan\theta(z,t) = {\sqrt{N}\,\Omega_p(z,t)}/{\Omega_c(t)}$.
+The DSP field operator can be expressed as $\Psi(z,t) = \cos\theta(z,t)\,\Omega_p(z,t) - \sin\theta(z,t)\,\sqrt{N}\,\rho_{rg}(z,t)$ with $\theta(z,t)={\arctan}[\sqrt{N}\Omega_p(z,t)/\Omega_c(z,t)]$.
 At the initial time, in the limit of a strong control field $\Omega_c \gg \sqrt{N}\Omega_p$, the polariton is predominantly photonic and propagates through the medium with a finite group velocity.
-Conversely, when the control field is adiabatically switched off, the polariton is completely mapped to the collective Rydberg coherence $\rho_{rg}$, becoming stationary with vanishing group velocity $v_g \to 0$.
+Conversely, when the control field is adiabatically switched off, the polariton is completely mapped to the collective Rydberg coherence $\rho_{rg}$, becoming stationary with a vanishing group velocity $v_g \to 0$.
 The subsequent reapplication of the control field enables coherent retrieval of the stored excitation, realizing a reversible light-matter interface.